Two-dimensional structures in the quintic Ginzburg-Landau equation: Simulation Results

 \subsubsection{Description}

-Creeping soliton dynamic behavior also starts from a Gaussian initial condition with radial symmetry, with $A_0=3.0$ and $\sigma_x=\sigma_y=0.3$.
-In 2D, creeping solitons behave like tumors.
-In fact, they spread in all directions until filling the domain.
+Creeping soliton dynamic behavior also starts from a Gaussian initial condition with radial symmetry, with amplitude $A_0=3.0$, widths $\sigma_x=\sigma_y=0.3$, and initial paramteres from row 5 of Table \ref{TabParam}.
+In 2D, creeping solitons behave like 2D tumors while in 1D creeping solitons move to only one direction with constant velocity, see \cite{5,Crespo:1}.
+In fact, they spread in all directions until filling the domain, even though their evolution is organized.
 Thus, the energy of a 2D creeping soliton is very often characterized by a constant raise, hence precautions must be taken when the size of the domain is defined.
-Before spreading and filling the numerical grid, creeping solitons present a very complex dynamic evolution pattern by taking surprising geometrical shapes that resemble fractals.
-They are still chaotical while but localized in the domain and tend to show some symmetry.
+Before spreading and filling the numerical grid, creeping solitons present a very complex dynamic evolution pattern by taking surprising geometrical shapes that resemble fractals, see Fig. \ref{cre}.
+They are still chaotic but localized in the domain and tend to show symmetry.
 In the 1D case, it has been proved \cite{5} that the region of parameters where creeping solitons exist is filled which a rich variety of bifurcations between, stationary, pulsating and creeping solitons.